devhliu/dcmCheck/docs/latest/deployment/recipes/nginx--image-archive.md

 **This solution uses the first approach.**

-You can read more about CORS in this Medium article: [Understanding CORS][understanding-cors]

 ### Diagram

 This setup allows us to create a setup similar to the one pictured below: